ossmith/HARE/dataDictionary.md

 | END  | int | End position of the feature (bp) |

 ## example.intersections
-BED file which contains only the locations of the elements annotated via VEP.
-This file is used as an input to the HAR intersection steps of the pipeline.
+This file contains the calculations of the intersections/bp for the simulation and phenotype-associated element sets.

 | Column Name | Data Type | Description |
 | ----------- | --------- | ----------- |